cloudfoundry/cf-networking-release/docs/known-issues.md

   Current support for application security groups in netman is incomplete:
   - The only supported protocols are `tcp` and `udp`, this means `icmp` protocol, code and type are not supported
-  - Only single ports are supported, not ranges
-  - We currently do not support logging in ASGs

 - ###  Behavior Changes From Existing Application Security Groups Current implementations of ASGs allow opening security groups to other containers